jellyfin-archive/jellyfin-docs/general/server/live-tv/index.md

 HDHomeRun is a special case because they will usually get detected automatically by the server.
 Otherwise you can manually add tuners by navigating to **Live TV** in the settings and adding one there.

+> [!NOTE]
-**Note:** Docker users using HDHomeRun devices should set networking to host mode as Jellyfin needs to connect to a changing UDP port.
+> Docker users using HDHomeRun devices should set networking to host mode as Jellyfin needs to connect to a changing UDP port.

 M3U allows you to add IPTV channel playlists which you can view and record.